qwertypie90/TriviaGame/README.md

 !['That's So Ravenclaw' Meme](http://cdn.smosh.com/sites/default/files/2017/06/potter-memes-ravenclaw.jpg)

-This Harry Potter Trivia game was created in 2017.
-It's ... *pretty* difficult.

 ## Getting Started
 Clone the repo and look through the contents.
 Very straightforward approach to making this in-browser game.